 For Immediate Release

-The Digital Empowerment MOOCs will be delivered in a blended format, combining three-week self-paced online sessions with a day contact session with facilitators, followed by a one-week in-person practical workshop to maximize participation and impact.
+The Digital Empowerment MOOCs will be delivered in a blended format, combining three-week self-paced online sessions with a day’s contact session (virtual) with facilitators, followed by an optional one-week in-person practical workshop to maximize participation and impact.

-The first online cohort runs from December 8 to 26, 2025, and the second from February 2 to 20, 2026.
+The first online cohort runs from from February 2 to 20, 2026.
 Registration for the online sessions is free and can be completed via https://forms.office.com/r/JLb6fkHWeF.

-The in-person workshop will take place from February 23 to February 27, 2026, at the AAU Secretariat, located on the Trinity Avenue, East Legon, Accra, Ghana It focuses on advanced strategic planning, leadership in digital transformation, and technology adoption.
+The in-person workshop will take place in April, 2026, at the AAU Secretariat, located on the Trinity Avenue, East Legon, Accra, Ghana It focuses on advanced strategic planning, leadership in digital transformation, and technology adoption.
 The workshop fee, USD 400, covers facilitation, materials, and meals.
 Payment can be made via https://pay.aau.org/digital-empowerment-moocs.

 Please contact aaulms@aau.org for further information.